RagePeanut/checky/README.md

 * ***stream_nodes*** **-** contains the RPC nodes used by the app to stream operations (those can be low memory nodes).

 ## Commands
-The following commands must be typed in reply to one of [@checky](https://steemit.com/@checky)'s posts or comments to work.
+The following commands must be typed in reply to one of [@checky](https://steemit.com/@checky)'s posts or comments and not be preceded by any text to work.
 * **!delay** *minutes* **-** tells the bot to wait X minutes before checking your posts.
 * **!help** **-** gives a list of commands and their explanations.
 * **!ignore** *username1* *username2* **-** tells  the bot to ignore some usernames mentioned in your posts (useful to avoid the bot mistaking other social network accounts for Steem accounts).